 Perhaps the most startling accusation, which we often see in these types of cases, is that there was evidence in one or more of the clinical trials performed before the drug was ever released that showed the possibility of eye damage occurring.
 It would be upsetting (but not surprising) to discover that these companies would overlook or even attempt to conceal information in order to sell their product.

-The next step in these lawsuits will be the gathering of cases from across the country and the consolidation of the cases into a class action.
+The next step in these lawsuits was the gathering of Elmiron lawsuits from across the country and the consolidation of the cases into a class action.
 This has been done and all federal cases are now pending before one judge in New Jersey.

 Did the makers of Elmiron know about this all along?

 How did it take researchers so long to discover the connection between this drug and vision loss?
 I’m nonplussed.
 One of the reasons why this condition may have been discovered so late is that it requires chronic exposure to the drug.

 But perhaps more importantly, from a legal perspective, did the makers of Elmiron know about the connection and market their drug anyway?
 This is certainly going to be revealed and will be a crucial factor as lawsuits continue to be filed and lawyers dig into the case.
 Our lawyer have our suspicions.
 But litigation is going to give the final answer.